8th Infantry Division (India): Kargil War (Operation Vijay)

-The 8th was shifted 1 June 1999 to XV Corps for the Kargil conflict, taking over vacant positions formerly held by 28th Mountain Division.
+The 8th was shifted on 1 June 1999 to XV Corps for the Kargil conflict, taking over vacant positions formerly held by the 28th Mountain Division.
 The division under command of Major General Mohinder Puri moved north to take over the Dras-Mushkoh sector in the Kargil District.
 It augmented the beleaguered 3rd Infantry Division, which was based in Leh.
 The soldiers had to face the twin challenges of being moved to a high altitude environment and a frigid climate, without the benefit of acclimatization and adequate winter supplies.
-Following initial reversals, units from the division went on to dislodge the Pakistani infiltrators and capture back Indian territories by using the strategy of preliminary artillery bombardment, followed by climbing near-vertical cliffs during night time in high altitude, multi-directional attacks with overwhelming force and close combat.
+Following initial reversals, units from the division went on to dislodge the Pakistani infiltrators and recapture Indian territory by using the strategy of preliminary artillery bombardment, followed by climbing near-vertical cliffs during night time in high altitude, multi-directional attacks with overwhelming force and close combat.
 Prominent battles fought by the division during the war include Battle of Tololing, Battle of Point 5140, Battle of Black Rock, Battle of Point 4700, Battle of Tiger Hill, Battle of Point 4875 (Gun Hill) and the capture of Twin Bumps.